telerik/UI-For-UWP/README.md

-# Telerik UI for Universal Windows Platform
+# Telerik UI for UWP by Progress

-This is an open source version of Telerik UI for Universal Windows Platform.
-The project is community supported on StackOverflow.com.
-Commercial support for Telerik UI for UWP is available at [http://www.Telerik.com/UWP](http://www.Telerik.com/UWP) .
-Please visit that site for a supported commercial trial and pricing options.
+This is an open-source version of Telerik UI for Universal Windows Platform (UWP) by Progress.
+The project is community-supported on [Stack Overflow](https://stackoverflow.com/).
+Commercial support is available at [telerik.com/uwp](http://www.telerik.com/uwp) where you'll find a supported commercial trial and pricing options.
+Please visit [telerik.com](http://www.telerik.com/) for UI tools for ASP.NET, WPF, WinForms, or JavaScript.
-Licensed under the Apache License, Version 2.0, for more information, please refer to the License.md.
-If you’re looking for UI tools for ASP.NET, WPF, WinForms or JavaScript, please visit [http://www.Telerik.com](http://www.Telerik.com) .

-## Available UI components and documentation for UI for UWP
+## Available UI Components and Documentation for UI for UWP

-Telerik UI for Windows Universal is built to target UWP Windows 10 application development and deliver a unique experience based on the [Microsoft UX guidelines for Windows Runtime apps](http://msdn.microsoft.com/en-us/library/windows/apps/hh465424.aspx).
+UI for UWP is built to target UWP Windows 10 application development and deliver a unique experience based on the [Microsoft UX guidelines for Windows Runtime apps](https://developer.microsoft.com/windows/apps/design).
+It consists of the following components:

 * [RadAutoCompleteBox](http://docs.telerik.com/devtools/universal-windows-platform/controls/radautocompletebox/autocompletebox-overview)
 * [RadBulletGraph](http://docs.telerik.com/devtools/universal-windows-platform/controls/radbulletgraph/bulletgraph-overview)